 - 1. Select the Start backup server check box. - 2.
 Select the Compress backup files check box to enable backup compression. - 3.
 Select the Backup read-only tablespace check box to include read-only tablespace files when performing a full backup. - 4.
-Enter a path into the Directory of backup files field or click the adjacent Browse button to specify a destination for the backup files. - 5.
+Select the Backup stored procedure check box to backup stored procedures when performing a full backup. - 5.
+Enter a path into the Directory of backup files field or click the adjacent Edit button to specify a destination for the backup files. - 6.
 Select one of the check modes from the Check Database box. - Select Do not check database to skip checking databases before full and differential backups. - Select Check database and stop backup if failed to check database before full and differential backups.
 Additionally, with this option, Backup Server logs error messages, and upon discovering a damaged database, terminates the backup operation. - Select Check database and backup bad database if failed to check database before full and differential backups.
-Additionally, Backup Server logs error messages but continues to back up damaged databases, placing them in the BKDIR/BADDB directory. - 6.
-Select a backup mode from the incremental backup mode box. - To change the backup mode to backup data only, select the Backup data onlyoption button.
+Additionally, Backup Server logs error messages but continues to back up damaged databases, placing them in the BKDIR/BADDB directory. - 7.
+Select a backup mode from the incremental backup mode box. - To change the backup mode to backup data only, select the Backup data only option button. - To change the backup mode to backup data and blob, select the Backup data and blob option button. - To turn off the backup mode, select the Do not backup option button.

-- To change the backup mode to backup data and blob, select the Backup data and blob option button. - To turn off the backup mode, select the Do not backup option button. - 7.
-Select a file object backup mode from the Backup file object mode box. - Select Do not backup file objects to exclude file objects from the backup. - Select Backup system file objects only to backup system file objects. - Select Backup system and user file objects to backup system and user file objects. - 8.
-Establishing settings for a full backup process from the Settings for full backup process area. - Use the Start time of full backup fields to specify a date and a time when full backups will begin. - Enter the number of days, hours, minutes, and seconds between each successive full backup in the Full backup daemon interval fields. - Enter a path in the Directory of previous full backup field or select the adjacent browse button to specify a destination for Backup Server to put previous version of full backup files. - 9.
+- 8. Select a file object backup mode from the Backup file object mode box. - Select Do not backup file objects to exclude file objects from the backup. - Select Backup system file objects only to backup system file objects. - Select Backup system and user file objects to backup system and user file objects. - 9.
+Establishing settings for a full backup process from the Settings for full backup process area. - Use the Start time of full backup fields to specify a date and a time when full backups will begin. - Enter the number of days, hours, minutes, and seconds between each successive full backup in the Full backup daemon interval fields. - Enter a path in the Directory of previous full backup field or select the adjacent Edit button to specify a destination for Backup Server to put previous version of full backup files. - 10.
 Select one of the other tabs at the top (to change other runtime settings) or click the OK button at the bottom of the Run Time Settings window to save your changes.